adamhajari/spyre/README.md

 ```bash
     $ python simple_sine_example.py
 ```
-The output will indicate where the app is being served (usually something like http://127.0.0.1:8080)
+The output will indicate where the app is being served (http://127.0.0.1:8080 by default)

 If all goes smoothly your spyre app should look like this: